Demon Slayer Dominates Japan’s 2025 Box Office as Anime Drives a Historic Year for Domestic Film

 The film debuted at No. 1 and held the top position for nine consecutive weeks.
 It remained in the Top 3 for 15 weeks and, after briefly slipping out of the Top 10, re-entered the rankings during the Christmas period.
 As of its 24th week in release, it was still charting in the Top 10 during the final week of 2025.

-Internationally, Infinity Castle Part 1 also made history, becoming the first Japanese production to surpass ¥1 trillion worldwide (approximately $6.7 billion).
-Domestically, it currently ranks as the second highest-grossing film in Japanese history, with attention now focused on whether it can overtake Mugen Train’s ¥407.5 billion record (about $2.72 billion), depending on how much runway remains as screening counts decline.
+Internationally, Infinity Castle Part 1 also performed strongly, with worldwide box office totals estimated at ¥70–80 billion (approximately $470–540 million).
+Domestically, it currently ranks as the second highest-grossing film in Japanese history, with attention now focused on whether it can overtake Mugen Train’s ¥40.43 billion record, depending on how much runway remains as screening counts decline.

 Live-Action Breakout Rewrites the Record Books

-Finishing second for the year is Kokuho (aka National Treasure), a rare live-action phenomenon in a year otherwise ruled by animation.
-The film reached an estimated ¥190 billion (approximately $1.27 billion), ultimately breaking the long-standing record for the highest-grossing domestic live-action film in Japan.
+Kokuho (aka National Treasure) finished second for the year as a rare live-action phenomenon in a year otherwise ruled by animation.
+The film reached an estimated ¥19 billion (approximately $127 million), breaking the long-standing record for the highest-grossing domestic live-action film in Japan.

 After opening to ¥3.46 billion (about $23 million) over its first three days and debuting at No. 3, word of mouth quickly changed its trajectory.
 In its second weekend, revenue climbed to approximately ¥4.51 billion (about $30 million), pushing the film to No. 2.
 By its third weekend, it claimed the No. 1 spot with around ¥5.15 billion (about $34 million).